Garfungled/BrainrotTranslator/README.md

 ```

 > [!CAUTION]
-> To avoid any erros, make sure each entry has **no preceeding or proceeding spaces**, **commas**, **negative numbers for weights (largest should be 100 but it makes no difference)**, or **anything else extraneous**.
+> To avoid any errors, make sure each entry has **no preceeding or proceeding spaces**, **commas**, **negative numbers for weights (largest should be 100 but it makes no difference)**, or **anything else extraneous**.
 Each addition should be a simple alphanumeric entry.
 Also don't use capital letters, nothing will go wrong but everything is turned into lowercase anyway so it's futile.
 Oh, and this is a school project so keep things school appropriate thanks!

 4. To finalize your changes, run
 ```